nuxt/website-v2/content/en/team.md

 ---
 template: page
+title: 'Nuxt teams'
+description: 'The development of Nuxt is lead by an international team.
+Our committed team works every day to move Nuxt forward.'
 layout:
   fluid: true
 navigation: false
 ---

 ::page-hero
 ---
 title: NuxtJS teams
-description: "The NuxtJS and its ecosystem development is lead by an international team.
-Our committed team works every day to bring NuxtJS forward."
+description: "The development of Nuxt and its ecosystem is lead by an international team.
+Our committed team works every day to bring Nuxt forward."
 ---
 ::